balasgit/cloudnative-toolkit/README.md

 ### Possible issues

-If you find that that the Terraform provisioning has failed, try deleting the workshpace and configuring it again
+If you find that that the Terraform provisioning has failed, try deleting the workspace and configuring it again

-### Summnary